HolyStudy

 Matthew 28:7

-“And go quickly, and tell his disciples that he is risen from the dead; and, behold, he goeth before you into Galilee; there shall ye see him: lo, I have told you.”
+“Then go quickly and tell his disciples that he has risen from the dead, and behold, he is going before you to Galilee; there you will see him.
+See, I have told you.””

 Then go quickly and tell his disciples — the women receive the first resurrection commission: they are the first sent ones, the first apostles in the functional sense of the word.
 The message has two components: he has risen from the dead (the event) and he is going ahead of you into Galilee (the direction).
 The Galilee reference fulfills Jesus' word at the Last Supper: after I am raised, I will go ahead of you into Galilee (Matthew 26:32).
 The resurrection does not terminate the shepherd-sheep relationship; the risen Jesus goes before his scattered flock, gathering them back to the place where the ministry began.
 And see, I have told you — the angel delegates his testimony to the women, making them responsible messengers rather than passive recipients of news.
 The resurrection commission is always both proclamation received and proclamation transmitted.